Secret War (comics): Supervillains

+Collected editions

 Tie-ins

 In addition to the main five-issue series, there were a few other comics that tied in with the storyline.
 Secret War: From the Files of Nick Fury was a handbook-style one-off publication that featured S.H.I.E.L.D. profiles of all the main characters, written by Mike Raicht.
 These profiles are presented with the five issues in the Secret War hardback and paperback collections, and include a list of heroes that Fury recommended be sent in if his stealth attack failed and a large-scale assault was required (Hawkeye, Spider-Woman, Punisher, Ms. Marvel, War Machine, the Hulk and the Sentry), and a list of heroes who Fury contemplated including in the original mission but rejected for various reasons (Cyclops relied on his team too much, Fury had doubts about Doc Samson's ability to come through in a crunch, the Falcon lacked the right kind of power, Iron Man would ask too many questions even without the issue of bringing in someone who relied that heavily on technology against the Tinkerer, the Thing was too visually distinctive, Kitty Pryde lacked the right mentality, and Fury couldn't trust Mystique or the Purple Man).

 The Pulse #6–9 featured an original storyline which runs parallel to and intersects with the main series (it was meant to last five issues but when the last two issues of the mini-series were delayed Bendis decided to remove some content from the tie-in in lieu of spoiling the main event).
 This storyline was collected separately in its own paperback (The Pulse Volume 2: Secret War).
 Bendis has also stated that part of the Secret Invasion storyline has its beginnings in the Secret War publications, as he had been planning that event for several years.

 In other media

 The video game Marvel: Ultimate Alliance 2 begins its story with the events depicted in the "Secret War" story arc of the Marvel Universe.
-It starts from the attack on Castle Doom to Lucia Von Bardas defeat, there are key differences however, while Fury, Captain America, Spider-Man and Wolverine are involved like in the comic, Iron Man appears and serves as a substitute for Daredevil and by extension Luke Cage while Black Widow only plays a communicative role guiding the heroes and aiding Fury and Daisy Johnson does not appear.
+It starts from the attack on Castle Doom to Lucia Von Bardas' defeat, but there are key differences.
+While Fury, Captain America, Spider-Man and Wolverine are involved like in the comic, Iron Man appears and serves as a substitute for Daredevil and by extension Luke Cage, while Black Widow only plays a communicative role guiding the heroes and aiding Fury, and Daisy Johnson does not appear.
 From there the story follows the "Civil War" story arc which is also connected with Bardas' bomb attack on New York causing casualties.
 The Secret War costumes for Wolverine, Luke Cage and Daredevil appear as alternate costumes.

 Spider-Man's Secret War costume appears as an alternate costume in Spider-Man: Shattered Dimensions and Marvel's Spider-Man.